 Here are some suggestions for dealing with aggressive children:

-1. One good suggestion is to use parenting behaviors for changing a child’s behavior: be a good example to your children, show them how you resolve issues and critical moments without using aggression; children are like sponges and definitely will treasure your behavior.
+- One good suggestion is to use parenting behaviors to change a child’s behavior.
+Be a good example to your children, show them how you resolve issues and critical moments without using aggression; children are like sponges and definitely will treasure your behavior.

-3. Listen to your children: they will show you where the problem is, and though they may not tell you directly, you know them better than anyone else and will have no problem understanding what’s wrong by observing their little gestures, looks and hints.
+- Listen to your children: they will show you where the problem is.
+And though they may not tell you directly, you’ll know them better than anyone else and will have no problem understanding what’s wrong by observing their little gestures, looks and hints.

-5. Suggest children on what to do instead of what not to do: don’t constantly yell at your child but rather explain them what to do to behave correctly.
+- Suggest children what to do instead of what not to do.
+Don’t constantly yell at your child but rather explain to them what to do to behave correctly.
 Children will experience a “no” as an aggression and tend to behave aggressively as well, creating a vicious circle that will be difficult to exit.

 Discover Smart Tales